๐Ÿ’ŠIntro to Pharmacology

 Why This Matters

-When you're studying pharmacology, understanding side effects isn't just about memorizing a list of unpleasant symptoms—you're being tested on your ability to predict why certain drugs cause certain problems and how those effects connect to the drug's mechanism of action.
-Every side effect tells a story about pharmacodynamics, receptor interactions, and organ system physiology.
-The same anticholinergic mechanism that makes a drug therapeutically useful can also explain why it causes dry mouth, constipation, and urinary retention.
+In pharmacology, understanding side effects means understanding why certain drugs cause certain problems and how those effects connect to the drug's mechanism of action.
+Every side effect tells a story about receptor interactions and organ system physiology.
+The same anticholinergic mechanism that makes a drug therapeutically useful also explains why it causes dry mouth, constipation, and urinary retention.

-Think of side effects as the flip side of drug actions: therapeutic effects are just side effects we want, and side effects are just therapeutic effects we don't want.
+A useful way to think about it: therapeutic effects are just side effects we want, and side effects are just therapeutic effects we don't want.
 On exams, you'll need to connect drug classes to their predictable adverse effects, recognize when side effects signal serious toxicity, and understand management strategies.
-Don't just memorize that opioids cause constipation—know that it's because opioid receptors in the GI tract slow motility.
+Don't just memorize that opioids cause constipation.
+Know that it's because opioid receptors in the GI tract slow motility.
 That mechanistic understanding is what separates strong exam performance from simple recall.

 Central Nervous System Effects